carlohamalainen/carlohamalainen.github.io/content/posts/2024-05-30-kubernetes-tls-speedrun.md

 Add an ``A`` record with your DNS provider so that ``api.example.com`` points to this IP.

-For testing, it's helpful to set TTL so that you don't have to wait 3600 seconds (the default) for DNS to update.
+For testing, it's helpful to set the TTL to 5 minutes so that you don't have to wait 3600 seconds (the default) for DNS to update.

 # Deploy the quote service